 To be able to score well in the speaking test where you have to answer questions in an interview like scenario with the examiner, your pronunciation will be under the microscope.

-The good thing about pronunciation is it can be learned rather quickly only if you keep the following these 9 simple tips
+The good thing about pronunciation is it can be learned rather quickly if you following these 9 simple tips.

 The first step towards improving your pronunciation is to hear yourself speak either alone or with a personal trainer.
 If you feel that you want to hear the word first and just imitate the sound you probably won’t register it as strongly as correcting your own mistake.
 See how you read a word, see how you read certain combination of letters.
 This will tell you whether you need to correct the way you read the word because that will directly impact your pronunciation.

 Listening to an expert or a native English speaker can help you immensely as they have a generally relaxed pace of speaking and they stress and intonate on pronouncing words.
 This can help you not just learn new words but also teach you to correct your intonations.
 You may also use a combination of YouTube, podcasts and radio to help you listen to more and more English.

 3. Learn each word slowly

 Many people think that speaking fast makes them better English speakers but that is not true, speaking clearly and slowly shows thought and confidence in your speech.
 Slow down when you need to think clearly, sometimes giving yourself a moment can help you rephrase your sentences according to the lessons you have learnt.
 Pronunciations can also be googled from time to time as online dictionaries like oxforddictionary.com or dictionary.com break down the word as per the pronunciation of the word.
 Use these sources wisely whenever confused.

 4. Lips, tongue, teeth everything matter